Liam Ryan (footballer): 2019: Building consistency and Mark of the Year

 Ryan enjoyed an uninterrupted preseason following the 2018 season and was selected in the Round 1 side to face Brisbane, where he managed 8 disposals, 6 tackles and a goal.
 In the aftermath of the game, Ryan was attacked on social media with racial abuse, where he was referred to as a "monkey."
 The club strongly condemned the comments, releasing a video on X (then known as Twitter) taking a stand against racism.

 Ryan built into some consistent form to start the season, kicking seven goals through Rounds 1-10 and averaging 11.0 disposals and 3.0 tackles a game, up on his tackling average of 1.9 in 2018.
 In Round 9 against Melbourne, Ryan took a spectacular mark in the goal square on top of Demons ruck Max Gawn.
 The mark would be voted Mark of the Year for the 2019 AFL season.

 At the end of the 2025 season, Ryan officially requested a trade from the Eagles and was traded to St Kilda.

 Personal life

-Ryan and his partner Evana have one daughter and two twin boys.
+Ryan and his partner Evana have one daughter and twin boys.